-Marc Sophos is the founder, Executive Director, and Board Chair of MFPG and the Executive Producer of OutCasting.
+Marc Sophos is the founder, executive director, and chairman of MFPG and the creator and executive producer of OutCasting.
 He founded and led MFPG's previous incarnation as WDFH FM 90.3 Westchester Public Radio through an effort that spanned decades.
 He was the Executive Director, Program Director, and Chief Engineer of WDFH.
 He was also the founder and chairman of Hudson Valley Community Radio, Inc., the nonprofit corporation that owned and operated WDFH.
 In addition to his responsibilities at the station, he also served during WDFH's college alliance as an assistant professor.

 Marc was a 1976 honors graduate of Dobbs Ferry High School in Dobbs Ferry, New York, where he led a trailblazing effort to establish a community radio station at the school.
 This effort, which gained the enthusiastic support of the school administration, was funded by the Board of Education, but ultimately it did not succeed because of Dobbs Ferry's proximity to NYC and its crowded FM dial — there was simply no available FM or AM frequency available so close to the city.
 However, the high school effort marked the beginning of Marc's 20 year quest for an FM license, which eventually succeeded in the mid 1990s, when WDFH's license was granted by the FCC — see WDFH's history.
 He also played ice hockey, worked as a photographer for the yearbook and newspaper, was piano accompanist for the chorus and high school musicals, and appeared in numerous concerts and competitions in classical music performance.
 In his junior and senior years, he persuaded the school system to provide three courses specifically for him: advanced physics, in which he studied Einstein's special theory of relativity, and two additional years of advanced Spanish.